 The Division III football playoffs are held on five consecutive Saturdays in November and December, starting with the Saturday before Thanksgiving.
 Games kick off at noon local time.

 Specifically, by year:

 The Stagg Bowl is held in Salem, Va., and its kickoff time is set by television.
-Semifinal game times were set by television in 2011 and are expected to be in 2012 as well.
+Semifinal game times were set by television in 2011 and 2012 and are expected to be in 2013 as well.

 A game can be classified as regional in any of three ways.

 1) Both teams are full Division III members (or third- or fourth-year provisional members) and are in the same Division III member conference or same region as definied by the Division III football committee.
-That list of regions is linked in the left-hand rail on this page.
+That list of regions is linked on the Teams menu at the top of this page.